Skip to main content

 Which KPIs should you prioritize for B2B prospecting?

-The three essential KPIs are: positive response rate (not email opens), cost per qualified meeting, and average delay between first contact and meeting.
-Rodz recommends against tracking opens or clicks, as it degrades deliverability without providing actionable insight.
+The three to focus on: positive response rate (not email opens), cost per qualified meeting, and average delay between first contact and meeting.
+Rodz recommends against tracking opens or clicks because doing so degrades deliverability without producing anything you can act on.

 How to set realistic targets for your sales KPIs?

-Base your targets on a sample of at least 274 prospects for statistically significant data.
-A good benchmark in signal-based prospecting: positive response rate of 8 to 15%, compared to 1 to 2% in cold prospecting.
+Base targets on a sample of at least 274 prospects before treating the data as statistically significant.
+A reasonable benchmark in signal-based prospecting: positive response rate of 8 to 15%, compared to 1 to 2% in cold prospecting.

 How often should you analyze prospecting KPIs?

-Analyze your KPIs weekly for operational metrics (send volume, response rate) and monthly for strategic metrics (acquisition cost, ROI by channel).
-Adjust your signals and messages as soon as an indicator falls outside the norm.
+Weekly for operational metrics such as send volume and response rate.
+Monthly for strategic metrics like acquisition cost and ROI by channel.
+Adjust signals and messages as soon as an indicator moves outside the normal range rather than waiting for the next scheduled review.

 Share: